Text Jorge Clar

 When did you start writing poetry?

 I always loved books, and ever since I started reading authors like Borges, Ginsberg, and especially the short story A Clean, Well-Lighted Place by Hemingway, I knew I had to write poems.
 I remember reading Howl and thinking it was like my stream of consciousness.
 So I sat down on an old cast iron typewriter my father had given me and started to write, imagining myself a tape recorder of phrases and sounds I heard.
 My first poetry collection was called In a Singapore Hotel Room.
-I imagined myself as Somerset Maugham in the Raffles Hotel, which I had visited during a summer vacation.
+I imagined myself as Somerset Maugham in the Raffles Hotel, which I had visited during a summer vacation, even I was able to get the best hotel credit card.
 This was one of the first instances in which I was inhabiting a different character in a work of art, something that continues to this day in my performances.
 Through poetry—and through making cassette mix tapes, which to me were like building blocks of sound and words—it became easier to make friends and demonstrate who I was.
 I was a very shy only child, and mostly related to adults, until I decided I wanted to be friends with more of my classmates.
 Initially, I imitated the style and idioms of all that surrounded me, trying to fit in.
 But I soon realized the more I delved into my eccentricities, the more I had to share.
 After graduating from Syracuse University, where I studied Newspaper Writing, I eventually started combining between performance and poetry readings.
 People enjoyed the extra aspect of showmanship.
 A few years later, in New York, I worked at Penguin Books and started to come together with a group of friends.
 My friend Douglas Rothschild invited me to read at mythical places like the St. Mark’s Poetry Project.
 We would organize salons or read at people’s houses.
 My friend, the playwright Adam Rapp, would perform as a “human prop” with me.
 Those were formative years.
 Living with painter roommates Alberto Álvarez, and later Michael Brown—who still shares an apartment with me—has honed my eye for visuals and the notion of what makes a painting work.
 Hanging out with my college friend Paul Weinstein, with whom I would spend every Friday night and Saturday morning in his Park Slope apartment, focused my appreciation of great graphic design, modernist radios and electronic equipment, new wave music, and all sorts of collectibles.

 What else did you learn during those days?